lingweicai/easyhpc/README.md

-# Cockpit Starter Kit
+# easyHPC

-Scaffolding for a [Cockpit](https://cockpit-project.org/) module.
+A Web GUI plugin for HPC management and resources management with Cockpit.

 # Development dependencies